tajmone/AlanStdLib/CLOTHING_NEW.md

 ## Clothing and Wearability

-The worn status of any wearable item is controlled by the `donned` boolean attribute only (available on `thing` class).
+The worn status of any wearable item is controlled by the `worn` boolean attribute only (available on `thing` class).

 The criteria to distinguish between worn and not-worn items is simple:

-- Any `clothing IS donned DIRECLY IN` an actor is a worn item.
+- Any `clothing IS worn DIRECLY IN` an actor is a worn item.
 - Any `clothing INDIRECLY IN` an actor _can not be_ a worn item.
-- Any  `clothing DIRECLY IN` an actor might be a worn item or not, depending on the value of its `donned` attribute.
+- Any  `clothing DIRECLY IN` an actor might be a worn item or not, depending on the value of its `worn` attribute.

-Therefore, in the new system is sufficient to ensure that any verb (or event or script) that _might_ dislocate clothing items outside an actor also sets the dislocated item as `NOT donned` — if the item is not of a wearable type it doesn't matter, for non clothing items should be set to `NOT donned` anyhow.
+Therefore, in the new system is sufficient to ensure that any verb (or event or script) that _might_ dislocate clothing items outside an actor also sets the dislocated item as `NOT worn` — if the item is not of a wearable type it doesn't matter, for non clothing items should be set to `NOT worn` anyhow.

 It's important to notice here that, although the library only offers werables of `clothing` type, the new system introduces a general concept of 'wearability', which extends also to other types of wearables which authors might implement.